A collection stories from and of Latin American coffeepeople, gathered over a year-long, mostly rogue, investigative odyssey. Read more

 The gift of a copy of book for a Latin American coffeeperson/interviewee.
 Covers the cost of printing/distributing one book that will be given to an interviewee.
 Your name appears in a personal memo as "gift of."Estimated delivery:

 ADVANCE ORDER YOUR COPY OF "When Coffee Speaks."
-Books will retail for $25, but your advance-ordered book will be a numbered, Limited Edition copy signed by the author.Estimated delivery:Add $5 USD to ship outside the US
+Books will retail for $25, but your advance-ordered book will be a numbered, Limited Edition copy signed by the author.Estimated delivery:Ships anywhere in the world

-2 signed copies of the book, 2 copies donated to interviewees, Skype call (see above), and an original 11x14 photo print taken by Rachel of one of the coffeepeople interviewed in the book.Estimated delivery:Add $10 USD to ship outside the US
+2 signed copies of the book, 2 copies donated to interviewees, Skype call (see above), and an original 11x14 photo print taken by Rachel of one of the coffeepeople interviewed in the book.Estimated delivery:Ships anywhere in the world

 - (32 days)